lowRISC/opentitan/doc/project/development_stages.md

 ## Device Interface Function Stages (S)

 The following development stages are for [Device Interface Function (DIF)]({{< relref "doc/rm/device_interface_functions.md" >}}) work.
-These milestones have a slightly different emphasis to the hardware design and verification milestones, because software is much easier to change if bugs are found.
+These stages have a slightly different emphasis to the hardware design and verification stages, because software is much easier to change if bugs are found.
 The metric they are trying to capture is the stability and completeness of a low-level software interface to hardware design.
 We are aiming to keep this process fairly lightweight in the early stages, and not significantly burdeonsome to the associated HW designer through all stages.